-- Position all the logic board cables out of the way so the logic board can be placed into the rear housing. - 2.
-As you lower the board into the rear housing, make sure the memory levers are lowered through the access door opening and the logic board screw holes line up with the board..
+- See the following section on compatibility to order the replacement part by EEE code. - 2.
+Position all the logic board cables out of the way so the logic board can be placed into the rear housing. - 3.
+As you lower the board into the rear housing, make sure the memory levers are lowered through the access door opening and the logic board screw holes line up with the board.

-3. At the top of the heatsink, replace the two screws attaching the logic board support bracket to the chassis.
-Note: The support brackets (clips) must be removed and transferred to the new logic board, if replacing the logic board.
+4. At the top of the heatsink, replace the two T6 screws attaching the logic board support bracket to the chassis.
+Note: The L-shaped support brackets must be transferred to the replacement logic board.

-4. Make sure the hard drive sensor and the sensor cable are attached to the side of the hard drive.
+Make sure the hard drive sensor and the sensor cable are attached to the side of the hard drive.
 Route the sensor cable under the chassis and connect it to the logic board.

-5. Replace the optical drive sensor cable, flex cable and screws, and the silver EMI tape.
+6. Connect the optical drive sensor cable, optical flex cable, optical clip, and replace the optical clip screws.

-6. Using a T10 torx screwdriver, replace the seven screws on the board.
+7. Using a T10 torx screwdriver, replace the seven screws on the board.
 Always install the machine screws before installing the self-tapping screws.